 3. No Annual Reports or Filings

-Sole proprietorships do not require annual reports or filings with the state in order to stay current.
-In fact, you don’t have to file anything other than your personal tax returns.
+Sole proprietorships do not require annual reports or filings with the state to stay current.
+You don’t have to file anything other than your personal tax returns.

-- Initial filing – When you formally establish a company
+- Initial filing: When you formally establish a company

-- Change of manager – If you change managers or directors, you have to notify the state
+- Change of manager: If you change managers or directors, you have to notify the state

-- List of members – Many types of companies must notify the state when members change
+- List of members: Many types of companies must notify the state when members change

-- Annual audit – Some companies are required to submit annual audits
+- Annual audit: Some companies are required to submit annual audits

-- Company tax returns – Certain types of companies are required to prepare corporate tax returns and pay separate taxes on business profits
+- Company tax returns: Certain types of companies are required to prepare corporate tax returns and pay separate taxes on business profits

 4. Not Restricted by Formal Business Structure